-If you find later that you cannot participate in the course, we kindly ask you to cancel your enrolment without delay!
+If you cannot participate in the course after all, we kindly ask you to cancel your enrolment without delay!
 You can cancel your enrolment by e-mail (kesayliopisto(at)turunkesayliopisto.fi).
 We will always send you a confirmation of a successful cancellation.

 If the cancellation is done more than 14 days before the start of the course, the online payment will be refunded with a handling fee of 5 € charged.
 In the case that your employer or some other payer was to pay the course fee, they will not receive an invoice if the cancellation is done more than 14 in advance.

 Please note that if the cancellation is not submitted at all and the student does not attend the classes, the course fee will be charged in full.

 Student discounts are granted on Turku University’s Open University courses (including language courses).
 You are entitled to student price if you are a registered degree student in a Finnish university or a university of applied sciences, or a student in general upper secondary school or upper comprehensive school.
 Student discounts are marked separately on our registration form (Student price).
 Please note that the student discount is personal and cannot be granted when the course fee is paid by an employer/other payer.